COURSE OVERVIEW

 • Is a self-submitted activity for CPD points from the Royal Australian College of General Practitioners (RACGP).

-• Is a self-submitted activity for points from the Australian Council of Rural and Remote Medicine (ACRRM).
+• Is a self-submitted activity for points from the Australian College of Rural and Remote Medicine (ACRRM).

 • Is recognised by the Hong Kong College of Family Physicians (HKCFP).
 The HKCFP recognises all courses